xquery-mode/oook-selector/README.md

 entering `C-c m j`.

 You actually use Oook selector by invoking `C-c m` plus an additional letter.
-There is help available by pressing `?` afterwards.
+There is help available by pressing `?`.
 With `C-c m x`, for example, you can just evaluate an XQuery from a minibuffer.

 All other commands have usually a lowercase version for the current database, and a UPPERCASE one for the modules database of the current session/connection.